microsoft/code-with-engineering-playbook/observability/pillars/metrics.md

 ## Best Practices

+### When should I use metrics instead of logs?

+[Logs vs Metrics](../log-vs-metric.md) covers some high level guidance on when to utilize metric data and when to use log data.
+Both have a valuable part to play in creating observable systems.

 ### What should be tracked?

 System critical measurements that relate to the application/machine health, which are usually excellent alert candidates.
 Work with your engineering and devops peers to identify the metrics, but they may include: